Forsythia Cottage | Bourton-on-the-Water, Cotswolds | Break

 To the front of the cottage is a private, gravelled drive, with parking for one car (or two very small cars parked end-to-end) – a huge asset in the popular village!

 At the rear of the cottage, through the back door off the kitchen-living area, is a private, sunny and delightful courtyard garden.
 It has two seating areas: one immediately outside the back door, with two rattan-style armchairs and a low table – the ideal spot for a morning coffee or evening sundowner; and the other at the end of the courtyard with a circular table and four chairs and a stone bench.
-A large storage chest holds a small, charcoal BBQ.
 A rotary washing line is provided for guests’ use.

 Full List of Facilities